 General news and features

-See full story including comments from school officials in this week's print or online editions.
+See full story with comments from Jasper Mayor John Weaver and a full map in the print and online editions.